JustGav/GreneCultivar-App/README.md

         yarn seed:firestore
         ```
     *   This will populate your `cultivars` collection in Firestore with sample data.
 You can customize the data in `scripts/seed-firestore.ts` before running.
-    *   **Note:** The script currently adds new data.
-If you want to clear existing data before seeding, uncomment the relevant lines in the `seedDatabase` function within the script.

 Once these steps are completed, the application should be able to connect to your Firebase project, manage cultivar data in Firestore, and upload images/documents to Firebase Storage.